Ali100i/ICS_415/README.md

 - **[Project 1: Ray Tracer](Project_1/)** - A Python-based ray tracer that renders a 3D scene using recursive ray tracing.
 - **[Project 2: Implementing shaders in HLSL on Unity](Project_2/)** - A Shader written in HLSL of two metal spheres going back and forth with a non-metallic sphere in the middle.
 - **[Project_3: 3D Game Engine in Java LWJGL](Project_3/)** - A 3D Game Engine created in Java using LWJGL library with an implementation of a minecraft-like game.
+- **[Project 4: A Bezier curve editor in React js](Project_4)** - A Bezier curve editor that allows the user to place points and draw a curve, delete last points & reset the canvas.

 ## How to Use This Repository